Today I’m going to show you how to start your California Professional Corporation FAST…

 Can I Form an LLC For My Professional Business?

-Under the California Revised Uniform Limited Liability Company Act, if you provide professional services, you must register your company as a Professional Corporation.
+Under the California Revised Uniform Limited Liability Company Act, if you provide professional services, you must register your company as a Professional Corporation or a Limited Liability

 Can I Form A Professional Corporation If Am A Disqualified Person?